What Is an Autonomous Software Testing Tool?

 Pros

-• Full end-to-end autonomy from discovery and planning to execution, analysis, and reporting
+• Full end-to-end automation from planning to reporting

-• Purpose-built to validate and improve AI-generated code in IDE-native workflows
+• Purpose-built to test and verify AI-generated code

 Cons